nogh98/Vehicle-detection/README.md

-After that, using tresholding and some morphological operations, we are ready to detect vehicle
+After that, using tresholding and some morphological operations, we are ready to detect vehicles

 **(COMPUTER VISION SECTION)**